HRES-1184-119

 Who benefits

-Mushroom growers and agricultural businesses in Chester and Berks Counties, Pennsylvania, who would receive formal congressional recognition.
-The broader Pennsylvania agricultural community and local economies tied to mushroom production would gain visibility.
-Mushroom industry trade associations and advocacy groups could use the recognition in promotional efforts.
+Mushroom farmers and farmworkers in Chester and Berks Counties, Pennsylvania, who receive formal congressional recognition.
+The broader Pennsylvania agricultural community gains visibility.
+Mushroom industry trade associations and advocacy groups may use the resolution for promotional purposes.
+Local elected officials and the bill's sponsors gain a platform to highlight a major regional industry.

 Who is hurt

-No group faces a direct material harm from this resolution.
-Competing agricultural regions not mentioned in the resolution receive no recognition, though this is a symbolic rather than material distinction.
+No group is materially harmed by this resolution.
+Competing agricultural regions not mentioned in the resolution receive no recognition, though this carries no practical consequence.
+There is a minor opportunity cost in congressional floor and committee time.

 Supporters argue